LorenaRaichle/AdvDB-FlavorNet/README.md

 # FlavorNet
-by Sejma Sijaric & Lorena Raichle
+by Sejma Sijaric & Lorena Raichle, MCS students at HSG

 FlavorNet is a multi-database recipe recommendation app that serves a FastAPI backend and a Vite/React frontend.
 It combines vector search (Qdrant), document storage (MongoDB) and relational data (PostgreSQL) to deliver personalized, filterable recipe results.